-It has been 8 years since Joe Cornish released Attack the Block and his return to our cinema screens was more than worth the wait.
-The Kid Who Would Be King is intelligent, witty and engaging.
-A fantasy adventure for our time, in a world where many young people feel let down by generations who should have forged a better future for them.
+It has been eight years since writer/director Joe Cornish released the outstanding Attack the Block.
+And his return to our cinema screens this month proves more than worth the wait.
+With The Kid Who Would Be King delivering an intelligent, witty and engaging adventure.
+Providing a fantasy adventure born of the challenges inherent in our current world.
+A world where many young people feel let down by older generations who could have forged a better future.

-Taking Arthurian legend, modern childhood and Brexit Britain.
-The Kid Who Would Be King is pure family entertainment in the vein of classics such The Explorers, Daryl and Super 8.
-It relishes in its ability to engage all ages at different levels.
+Merging Arthurian legend, modern childhood and Brexit Britain.
+The Kid Who Would Be King reflects the humour, imagination and creativity of classic films.
+Ranging from the humour of The Explorers, to the imagination of Super 8.
+While relishing its ability to engage all ages at different levels.
 In a fantasy that plays with modern day challenges, while providing children with a deeply engaging adventure.

-The interface between the legend of Arthur and a modern contemporary British setting feels like it shouldn’t work, but it does work, beautifully, due to an assured, funny and smart script.
+The interface between the legend of King Arthur and a modern contemporary British setting feels like it shouldn’t work.
+But it does, mainly through a beautifully structured screenplay, dovetailing with a superb young cast.

 The Kid Who Would Be King believes in young people.
-It gives hope and ultimately a challenge for our children to build something better than the society they inherit.
-This optimistic view of our younger generation is something that we rarely see in modern film, and something I personally found highly emotional.
+It gives both hope, and ultimately a challenge to children to build something better than the society they inherit.
+This optimistic view of our young people is something rarely see in film, and something I personally found highly emotional.